isomerpages/moe-standrewjuniorsch/_committee/Student Management.md

 ##### (ii) Staff Involvement

-Adopting preventive strategies, such as good classroom management, early identification and intervention for at-risk pupils.
+Adopting preventive strategies, such as good classroom management, early identification, and intervention for at-risk pupils.

 ##### (iii) Developmental Programmes

-Teaching of lifeskills, thinking skills and social-emotional competencies through FTGP, morning reminders at devotions and when the need arises.
+Teaching of life skills, thinking skills and social-emotional competencies through FTGP, morning reminders at devotions and when the need arises.

 ##### (iv) Pastoral Care Programmes